- Ph.D. / Doctor of Philosophy - Information Studies, Long Island University / C.W. Post Campus (2008)

 - Fundamental Organizational and Social Changes Initiated by the Diffusion of Telecommuting Into the Workplace.
 School of Computer Science and Information Systems Pace University Technical Reports.
 Number 111.
 April 1997.

 Honors and Accomplishments

-Firefighter Hurricane Sandy Service Award; East Rockaway Fire Department
+Firefighter Hurricane Sandy Service Award; Conferred by Nassau County and the East Rockaway Fire Department - October/November 2012

 Distinguished Faculty Nomination; Westwood College August 2008